vnyk93/Virtual_Board/README.md

 # Virtual-Board

 Here I have created a virtual board on which we can write using the hand geasutres.
-For creating this I had used the mediapiepe library of the Google.
+For creating this I had used the mediapipe library of the Google.
 I had also made a flask app for using it by which you can run it as a web app on your PC.
-By using that it can also run on your phine also.
+By using that it can also run on your phone also.

 ### Pre-requisites
 These are the required dependencies needed to setup the environment